 The death toll for homeless people in Los Angeles shows a spike of 76% in the past five years.
-The Los Angeles County Coroner reported more than 3,600 homeless people have died between the years 2015 and 2018.
+The Los Angeles County Coroner reported more than 4,278 homeless people have died between the years 2015 to the end of August 2019.
 According to Kaiser Health News, the numbers of homeless deaths is outpacing the numbers of the homeless population.
 A rise in substance abuse is also cited as a possible primary reason for these fatalities.

 According to Union Rescue Mission CEO, Reverend Andy Bales, a 30-year professional dealing with homeless issues on Skid Row, the leading cause of death for people who are homeless is hypothermia, due to lack of shelter and warmth (Spectrum 1 News, July 3, 2019).
 According to Kaiser Health News “the average age of death for homeless people was 48 for women and 51 for men.”
 In comparison, “The life expectancy for women in California in 2016 was 83 and 79 for men — among the best longevity statistics in the nation...”
 No data on mental illness as a contributing cause of death is widely available.